aaronpriven/actium/README.md

 ## Why the name "actium"?

-It is a word beginning with "ACT" (for "AC Transit").
+It was chosen because it is a word beginning with "ACT" (for "AC Transit").
+It is the name of peninsula in Greece; it gave its name to an important [battle](https://en.wikipedia.org/wiki/Battle_of_Actium) that gave rise to the Roman Empire.